 Tardiness: A student is tardy if he or she is not in the assigned classroom when the late bell rings.
 In general, tardiness will be handled on an individual basis with the teacher.
 If a student is chronically tardy, then the student may be referred to the administration.
-Students are allowed three (3) tardies per quarter.
+Elementary students are allowed five (5) tardies per quarter.
+Middle school students are allowed three (3) tardies per class each quarter.

 Notification of Absences and Tardies: In the event a student is absent, parents/guardians will be notified by phone on the day of the absence.
 Parents and students are responsible for tracking the total number of absences and tardies.
 Parents will be notified when their student reaches the 4th unexcused absence of the year.
-Parents will be notified when their child is tardy for the 4th time during a given quarter.
-Parents must also track their children's attendance and tardies online through the School's Student Information System.
-If the maximum limit for unexcused absences or tardiness is reached, the administration will attempt to schedule a meeting with the parents to review the situation and will outline the appropriate corrective action.
+Parents of elementary students will be notified when their child is tardy for the 4th time during a given quarter.
+Parents of Middle School students will be notified if their child is tardy for the 2nd time in a class for the given quarter.
+If the maximum limit for unexcused absences or tardiness is reached, the principal will attempt to schedule a meeting with the parents to review the situation and will outline the appropriate corrective action.